 The financial life cycle includes different stages: Early Adulthood (Ages 18-25), Starting a Family (Ages 26-35), Peak Earning Years (Ages 36-50), Pre-Retirement (Ages 51-64), and Retirement (Ages 65+).

-Each stage brings unique financial challenges and opportunities.
+Each stage brings its own financial challenges and opportunities.

 Early Adulthood (Ages 18-25)

-Early adulthood is a key time for setting the groundwork for financial future.
+Early adulthood is when the groundwork for a financial future gets laid.
 People in this age group often start their first jobs and make money on their own.
-This stage is crucial for developing sound financial habits like saving, budgeting, and learning about finances.
+This is the stage for developing sound financial habits like saving, budgeting, and learning about finances.

 It's also a good time to start an emergency fund and think about long-term goals.